How do I apply for an operating licence?

 - Policies and procedures, this should include but is not limited to, social responsibility policies, anti-money laundering and proceeds of crime policies, you should check the Licence Conditions and Codes of Practice to see which policies you may require from the activity that you plan to offer.

 You can scan and upload certified copies or send us the originals.

-If any information is missing, this will delay your application.
+If any information is missing, this will delay your application or could result in your application being rejected.
 We will send you a confirmation letter containing your account number within seven working days.

 Do I get a discount if I apply for more than one type of licence?

 If you apply for a combination of different types of licences (except for ancillary remote licences or linked licences), you will get a discount.